AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-azure-storage.md

 To define a data model object property as a metadata key:

 1. In the **[!UICONTROL Model]** tab, select the data model object property and tap **[!UICONTROL Edit Properties]**.
-1. Switch the **[!UICONTROL Metadata Key]** toggle option to the ON state.
+1. Switch the **[!UICONTROL Search Key]** toggle option to the ON state.
 This option is available only for primary data types.
 1. Tap **[!UICONTROL Done]** and then tap **[!UICONTROL Save]** to save the Form Data Model.

 After defining metadata keys in the Form Data Model, you can use **[!UICONTROL Get metadata for Blobs from Azure]** service to retrieve metadata for multiple blobs based on the metadata defined in the input request.